mooinglemur/zsmkit/README.md

 Priority 0 is the lowest priority, and thus can be interrupted by any other priority.
 It would typically used for playback of background game music, as an example.
 Priority 0 is also the only slot in which LFO parameters are honored (YM2151 registers < $20)

 Priorities 1-7 would typically be used for short jingles and sound effects.
+Priorities 4-7 handle VERA PSG and PCM events but lack support for YM2151 events.

 When composing/arranging your music and sound effects, keep channel use in mind.
 For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or choose channels whose absence in your BGM are less noticeable if they are taken over by the higher priority playback.